codingisforeveryone/python-for-beginners/week2/homework/homework_functions.md

 Add a square_root function using exponent 0.5.

 ## Task 9 — Refactoring
+Copy the file student_grades.py and rename it to student_grades_refactored.py

 Refactor (i.e restructure) the file [`student_grades.py`](student_grades.py) into subfunctions, for example
 - student_scores()